jamesob/jamesob.github.io/_posts/2023-08-14-scaling-bitcoin.md

 ## Design for exit

 Because we’re probably going to see a few dominant second layer (“bank”) designs emerge, we have to account for correlated failure.
+While reviewing this article, [Rijndael](https://twitter.com/rot13maxi) referred to this as "the thundering herd."

 Take for example the [lnd fiasco(s)](https://github.com/btcsuite/btcd/issues/1906) within the last year that could have caused mass channel closures amongst lnd nodes.
 Once a few workable L2 designs come into common use, the probability of a mass exit event goes up, making this seem like a crucial usecase to plan for.